anjanibhattar/Loan-Status-Prediction/README.md

 In Data Cleaning, missing values were dealt with, inconsistencies were identified and resolved and outliers were detected.

 In Data Reduction, Correlation among variables was identified and PCA was implemented.

+All the tasks and the dataset was implemented using JMP Pro 14